 Trying to stop their children from projecting out these negative feelings appeared essential to promoting friendships.
 Participants believed encouraging friendships with other children to be fundamental to their child's wellbeing.
-The emphasis in this subtheme was upon preparing the infant to have the ability to form these relationships and to manage away from the home environment; autonomous socialization is an approach that is consistent with Western parenting goals (Keller, 2003; Carlson and Harwood, existing in harmony.
+The emphasis in this subtheme was upon preparing the infant to have the ability to form these relationships and to manage away from the home environment; autonomous socialization is an approach that is consistent with Western parenting goals (Keller, 2003; Carlson and Harwood, 2014).
+Participants imagined a confident, happy, and popular child, the three traits existing in harmony.
 As Ruth described, her wishes for Isla in hoping: